-The band has inhabited the Lac du Flambeau area since 1745 when Chief Keeshkemun led the band to the area.
-The band acquired the name Lac du Flambeau from its gathering practice of harvesting fish at night by torchlight.
-The name Lac du Flambeau or Lake of the Torches refers to this practice and was given to the band by the French traders and trappers who visited the area.
+The Band has inhabited the Lac du Flambeau area since 1745 when Chief Keeshkemun led the Band to the area.
+The Band acquired the name Lac du Flambeau from its gathering practice of harvesting fish at night by torchlight.
+The name Lac du Flambeau, or Lake of the Torches, refers to this practice and was given to the Band by the French traders and trappers who visited the area.

 The Lac du Flambeau Reservation was officially established by treaties in 1837 and 1842.
 The area was continually logged in the following years and became a tourist destination for families from southern Wisconsin and Illinois around the turn of the century.

 Lac du Flambeau's Famous Eagle - A Civil War Legend

 The most famous bird in American history came from the Waswagoning area, now known as the Lac du Flambeau Indian Reservation.
 In 1861, the Lac du Flambeau Indians were on their annual spring expedition into the maple sugar bush of the northern forests.
 Chief Sky, the son of Chief Thunder-of-Bees, encountered two baby eaglets way up atop the pines and took them down.
 As the people traveled down river they came upon the home of Dan McCann to whom they gave the baby eaglet who would one day become the famous "Old Abe."

 McCann cared for the eagle until it became older and decided to present the special eagle to the Union soldiers of Wisconsin.
 McCann presented Old Abe to the 8th Wisconsin Regiment at Eau Claire.
-After accepting the eagle, the company changed their names from the Badgers to the War Eagles and Old Abe served as their mascot for many years.
+After accepting the eagle, the company changed their names from the Badgers to the War Eagles, and Old Abe served as their mascot for many years.

 As a part of the War Eagle Company, Old Abe became more famous each day and provided a great source of pride to the men of the Wisconsin 8th.
 Abe was carried into battle on a perch in the same way as the American Flag.
-He withstood battles in Wisconsin, Illinois, Mississippi, Alabama, and Tennessee.
+He withstood battles in Wisconsin, Illinois, Mississippi, Alabama and Tennessee.
 After the war ended, Old Abe traveled across the country and attended national conventions, centennial celebrations and many major events.
-Abe rested in his home in Madison, Wisconsin at the end of his life and actually resided in the Capitol building.
+Abe rested in his home in Madison, Wisconsin, at the end of his life and actually resided in the Capitol building.